Lugoues/ecs-opentracing/zipkindemo/README.md

 ```

 ## Create an Amazon EC2 Container Registry (ECR) registry for the Front end app and the Backend app
-Using the AWS management console or AWS CLI, create two ECR Registry entries - **demoapp** and **backend-app** to store the Docker images and note down the Registry names.
+Using the AWS management console or AWS CLI, create two ECR Registry entries: **demoapp** and **backend-app** to store the Docker images and note down the Registry names.

-1. In the ECR console, choose Get Started or Create repository.
+1. In the ECS console under Repositories, choose Get Started or Create repository.
 2. Enter a name for the repository, for example: **demoapp and jaegerapp**
 3. Choose Next step and follow the instructions.